idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 I aspire not only to be a great manager, but to be the best manager my team members will ever have (unless they get to work for a manager I've coached :) ).
 I hope to have incredibly stiff competition at the top, and I'll often fall short of my goal, but by trying I will get closer.
 This post will gather my research on being a great manager, enumerate some of my learnings, and inspire me to be my best.

-## How will I measure my success as a manager (Outputs)
+## How will I measure my success?

 ### Coach, empower, build inclusive and supportive culture

-- Employee surveys (MS poll, Amazon connections, Amazon tech survey, Amazon forte)
+- Employee surveys (MS poll, Amazon connections, Amazon tech survey, Amazon Forte)
-- Employee referrals and feedback (Linked in, 360, etc).
+- Employee referrals and feedback ([LinkedIn recommendations](https://idvorkin.github.io/linkedin), [Direct Feedback](https://www.linkedin.com/feed/update/urn:li:activity:6575042153284796416/), etc).
-- Employee career velocity.
+- Employee career velocity relative to median (you can ask me the ratio in person).

 ### Productive and results-oriented

 - Trains run on time and frequently.
 - Ruthless prioritization (Shipping is a feature)
 - Define and deliver business priorities.

 ### Great partner to other teams and non-tech partners
 - Biz functions understands team and tech constraints
 - My team understand constraints and needs of partner teams and biz functions.
 - Team not blocked on other teams or biz functions.

-## Behaviors I do that I'm proud of (Inputs):
+## How will I behave to be successful?

 ### Being a great coach

+- The team members are my most important customer, and will be treated as such.
 - Coaching is critical to being a great manager - an excellent primer is [The 7 coaching questions](/Coaching-Questions).
 - When we remember work, we think about our [peak moments](/moments-at-work).
 - [Human Meetings](/human-meetings)
-- The team members are my most important customer, and will be treated as such.
 - Building high performance teams
   - Encouraging team to eat lunch together
   - Encouraging team to share their out side of work passions.